parrt/cs601/lectures/db.md

 select * from Customers;
 ```

 Nope.
-Ok, let's do an import of some comma-separated data that has a header row indicating the column names (*the order of columns must match the fields we defined in the table above*):
+Ok, let's do an import of some comma-separated data that has no header row (*the order of values must match the fields we defined in the table above*):

 ```csv
 1,William,Smith